Newly Rich, Newly Poor (2007 TV series)

 Nuevo Rico Nuevo Pobre is a Colombian telenovela produced and broadcast by Caracol TV starring Martín Karpan, John Alex Toro (well known by his participation in Maria Full of Grace), Maria Cecilia Botero, Carolina Acevedo, Hugo Gómez, former Miss Colombia Andrea Nocetti and Andrés Toro (from Sin Tetas No Hay Paraíso).

-The show started on July 78 2007 on Caracol TV and it is also broadcast on Ecuador's Teleamazonas in primetime.
+The show started on 16 July 2007 on Caracol TV and it is also broadcast on Ecuador's Teleamazonas in primetime.
 Caracol TV has sold the rights of the show to Telemundo and Fox.
 It is, as of May 2008, one of the highest rated TV shows in Colombia.

 Plot

-The Telenovela follows Andrés Ferreira, who was born from a poor woman and went with a rich woman, and Brayan Galindo, who was born to a rich woman and went with a poor woman.

-After 30 years, Andrés went to the pensión where Brayan lived and met his true family; Brayan went to live with his real mother and his new fiancé, Fernanda Sanmiguel (who only wants him for his money, and is the lover of Andrés's cousin, Mateo).
-Brayan is now the owner of the Ferreira enterprise Mundo Express, and it is later revealed that Mateo, Brayan's cousin, is trying to steal his money as well as MundoExpress.
+The telenovela follows the lives of Andrés Ferreira and Brayan Galindo, who were switched at birth.
+Andrés, born to a poor couple, was raised by a wealthy family, while Brayan, born into wealth, was raised by a poor couple.
+After 30 years, the mistake is discovered, and the two adults are forced to switch places.
+Andrés moves in with his biological father at the pension where Brayan had lived and begins to meet his true family, while Brayan goes to live with his real mother and his new fiancée, Fernanda Sanmiguel, who is only interested in him for his wealth and is secretly having an affair with Andrés's cousin, Mateo.
+Brayan now owns the Ferreira family business, Mundo Express, but it is later revealed that Mateo is plotting to steal both his money and the company.